md-redwan-hossain/StringMate/README.md

-`StringMate` offers a collection of valuable extension methods designed for validating the C# `string` type, complemented by their corresponding data annotations.
+`StringMate` offers a collection of valuable methods designed for validating the C# `string` type, complemented by their corresponding data annotations.
 These extensions provide enhanced functionality for string validation in C# applications.